-What is Personal, Social, Health & Emotional (PSHE) Education?
+What is Personal, Social & Health Education (PSHE) Education?

 PSHE education is a planned programme that supports and enhances the learning and development of children and young people.
 The programme allows children to acquire the knowledge, understanding and skills they need to manage their lives, now and in the future.

 At Upperby Primary School we want all children to successfully develop qualities, skills and attributes they need to thrive as happy children and pupils, well-rounded individuals, and family members and members of society.
 Our You Can Do It and PSHE programmes play a vital role in supporting positive development.